 Targeted communities: Aboriginal people, youth and the LGBT community;

-By producing communication tool adapted to each one.
+This was done by producing communication tools adapted to each community.

 2. The general population

-By spreading awareness-raising tools on human trafficking, sexual exploitation and the project on the web and social media.
+This was done by spreading awareness-raising tools on human trafficking, sexual exploitation and sharing the horizon project on the internet and social media.